 The Scottish Centre for Island Studies (SCIS) is research and knowledge exchange initiative formally based within UWS, with colleagues based at both the Ayr and Paisley campusesbut involving a network of colleagues in Scotland and beyond.
 As is appropriate to its aims and objectives, SCIS operates from the outset as a ‘cross-school’ centre with a multi-disciplinary and collaborative approach to research, outputs and related activity.
 Contractual arrangements and agreements with external bodies as to funding, contracts, and research and consultancy are processed through the (UWS) University’s Innovation and Research office (IRO) as the latter’s single point of contact for such arrangements.

 Colleagues currently involved in core SCIS related activity include:

-- Dr Kathryn A Burnett (co -Chair) Senior Lecturer, Culture and Creativity Hub, School of Media, Culture and Society, University of the West of Scotland.
+- Dr Kathryn A Burnett (co -Chair) Senior Lecturer, Creativity and Culture Hub, School of Media, Culture and Society, University of the West of Scotland, Scotland.

-- Professor Mike Danson (co -Chair) Professor of Enterprise Policy/Director of PhD Programme School of Management & Languages, Heriot-Watt University.
+- Professor Mike Danson (co -Chair) Professor of Enterprise Policy/Director of PhD Programme School of Management & Languages, Heriot-Watt University, Scotland.

-- Mr Ray Burnett, Dicuil Institute, Isle of Benbecula, Western Isles, (School of Creative and Cultural Industries Honorary Research Fellow); Research Associate;
+- Mr Ray Burnett, Dicuil Institute, Isle of Benbecula, Western Isles, Scotland.

-- Dr Alexandre Gagnon, Lecturer, School of Science, University of the West of Scotland.
+- Dr Alexandre Gagnon, Lecturer, School of Science, University of the West of Scotland, Scotland.

-- Mr Tony Grace, Senior Lecturer, Culture and Creativity Hub, School of Media, Culture and Society, University of the West of Scotland.
+- Mr Tony Grace, Senior Lecturer, Creativity and Culture Hub, School of Media, Culture and Society, University of the West of Scotland, Scotland.